Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 1. Le Petit Trip Velo Taxi

 Our top experience in Montpellier was joining Natalie for her City Tour by Velo Taxi.
-One of the first things you notice about Montpellier is that whilst this is a great city for walking, there is a lot to see.
+One of the first things you notice about Montpellier is that whilst this is a great city for walking, there is much to see.
 The Montpellier sights are pretty spread out.
-Here Natalie and her Velo Taxi come to your assistance.
+Here, Natalie and her Velo Taxi come to your assistance.

-Sitting in comfort in the egg-shaped bike scooter, Natalie peddles with electric assistance.
-It is a great way to get around, in comfort and style.
-As we meander our way through the back streets of Montpellier, Natalie brings the Street Art to life with the stories behind the paintings.
+Sitting comfortably in the egg-shaped bike scooter, Natalie pedals with electric assistance.
+It is a great way to get around in comfort and style.
+As we meander our way through the back streets of Montpellier, Natalie brings Street Art to life with the stories behind the paintings.

 Montpellier Street Art

 It’s a fabulous idea because Le Petit Trip velo bike can go (almost) everywhere.
 We were on roads, pavements, and bike paths.
-Everyone loves seeing the 𝐕𝐞𝐥𝐨 𝐁𝐢𝐤𝐞 and they smile and wave and chat as you pass by.
+Everyone loves seeing the 𝐕𝐞𝐥𝐨 𝐁𝐢𝐤𝐞, and they smile, wave, and chat as you pass by.

 Le Petit Trip velo bike

 This is such a unique experience.
-Instead of just looking at the sights and watching the passers-by, it is like seeing a movie about everyday life in Montpellier.
-And one where you are in the movie, and getting to know the main characters!
+Instead of just looking at the sights and watching the passers-by, it is like seeing a movie about everyday life in Montpellier—one where you are in the movie and get to know the main characters!

-Nathalie, a Montpellier native seems to know everyone and is so knowledgeable.
-She is a wonderful ambassador for the city.
-I know we’d hit it off as Natalie has the same taste in Montpellier bags as me!
+Nathalie, a Montpellier native, seems to know everyone and is so knowledgeable.
+She is an excellent ambassador for the city.
+I know we’d hit it off, as Natalie has the same taste in Montpellier bags as me!

 It’s a great way to see many sights in a short time: